 Choosing between regional and national accreditation will come down to your personal needs.
 If you want a more traditional and academically oriented experience, regional accreditation is the way to go.
 For those who want a career-oriented experience, a vocational or trade school with national accreditation is a safe bet.

 Programmatic accreditation is more important for those obtaining a graduate-level degree.
 For example, choosing an MBA program will depend heavily on AACSB accreditation — a type of programmatic accreditation.
-(Read more about that in our guide to the best online MBA programs.)
+(Read more about that in our guide to the online MBA.)

 Beware of fake accreditation: